BC0Pants/softuni-react-project/README.md

-# EngiSpace - Engineering Project Management Platform
+# EngiSpace - Engineering Communication Platform

-EngiSpace is a modern web application designed to help engineering teams manage their projects efficiently.
-Built with React and Node.js, it provides a robust platform for project management and collaboration.
+EngiSpace is a dedicated platform designed to facilitate seamless communication and collaboration between engineers.
+Built with React and Node.js, it provides a specialized space where engineers can connect, share knowledge, and work together on projects with fellow professionals in the field.

 ## 🚀 Features